Pharmacy residency program

 - Presentation of a pharmacist continuing education seminar

-- Successfully obtained “Achieved for Residency” for a minimum of 80% of all required taught goals/objectives
+- Successfully obtaining “Achieved for Residency” a minimum of 80% of all required taught goals/objectives

-- Successfully obtained “Achieved for Residency” for 7 out of 8 for R1.1 (patient care) on required ASHP PGY1 residency objectives
+- Successfully obtaining “Achieved for Residency” for a minimum of seven sub-objectives in R1.1 (patient care)

-Standard rotation lengths are five weeks but can be extended upon request and approval.
+Standard rotation length is five weeks, but can be extended upon request and approval.

 - Infectious diseases

 - Pediatrics (including critical care and emergency medicine)